-Average personal loan interest rates in the U.S. are expected to vary between 10% and 28% in 2019.
-The rates will depend on your credit score, the duration of the loan, the amount you want to borrow, and the policies of the lender.
+Average personal loan interest rates in the U.S. are have been between 10.30% and 32.00% in 2021.
+Your rates will depend on your credit score, the duration of the loan, the amount you want to borrow, and the policies of the lender.

 Although you can find competitive rates from credit unions and banks, there are various online lenders that offer the lowest rates, especially to creditworthy borrowers.
 What’s more, not only can online lenders offer the best rates, they can also provide you with a loan even when your credit score is low, even as low as 580.

-Talking about the average personal loan interest rates by lenders, the interest rates offered by Avant are expected to be in the span of 9.95% – 35.99%.
-LendingPoint is another lender whose interest rates will vary between 9.99% and 35.99%.
-OneMain Financial is a bit on the higher side and is expected to provide a rate somewhere in the range of 18.00% – 35.99%.
+Talking about the average personal loan interest rates by lenders, the interest rates offered by Avant in 2021 was 9.95% – 35.99%.
+LendingClub was another lender whose interest rates varied greatly — between 8.05% and 35.89%.
+OneMain Financial was a bit on the higher side, somewhere in the range of 18.00% – 35.99%.

 All these rates are a bit on the higher side which might leave you wondering what is considered a good interest rate on a personal loan?
 Well, there is no one-fit answer to this question.

 Personal loan interest rates vary depending on a range of factors like the intended use of the loan, its terms, and the balance.
 Generally, the eligibility criteria set by lenders for securing the best rates are tough and it might be tough to qualify for them.
-On average, you should aim for an interest rate between 10% and 28% in 2019.
+On average, you should aim for an interest rate between 10.30% and 32.00%, or better, in 2022

 The best practice here is to try your luck with multiple lenders and compare the rates offered by them along with other benefits.
 If the proposed interest rate still seems too high, you can explore alternate options, or work on the major factors that impact the rate like employment status, credit score, credit history, debt-to-income ratio, and so on.